haroohie-club/NitroPacker/README.md

 ```
 However, because of the host of new features available in NitroPacker 3.0, it is strongly recommended to simply unpack your projects again using the 3.0 version.

+For information on the breaking API changes in 3.0, please check [the migration documentation](MIGRATE.md).

 ## Packing and Unpacking
 The primary purpose of NitroPacker is to pack and unpack NDS ROMs.